UrbanInstitute/baines/README.md

 - Graphics rig asks questions (similar to yeoman)
 - Make it not minified for html
 - Make it say go to GitHub for not minified code
-- improve the install process. (make a package?)
+- improve the install process. (make a package? so that you don't have to reassign the git remote)
+- switch var to const in gulpfile for requires

 - Continuous integration
 - Pym.js support